clasanch/freecodecamp-exercises-demo/src/algorithms/README.md

-# Algoritmos
+# Algorithms

-Esta carpeta contendrá los 10 algoritmos básicos de FreeCodeCamp.
+This folder will contain the 10 basic FreeCodeCamp algorithms.

-## Estructura
+## Structure

-- Cada algoritmo en su propio archivo
+- Each algorithm in its own file
-- Tests unitarios correspondientes
+- Corresponding unit tests
-- Documentación con ejemplos
+- Documentation with examples

-## Algoritmos a implementar
+## Algorithms to implement

-(Se irán agregando paso a paso)
+(Will be added step by step)